Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

 Transcend is the operative word.
 Mary Oliver uses her powers of description and examination, drawing out the essences of the natural world before then attempting a philosophical or spiritual abstraction.

 Many of her poems seem to be simply inspired, born of delight and amazement, intuitively formed yet shaped with care and attention.
 Some think her gentle approach borders on the sentimental, that some of her phrases are cloying.

-In the main they're accessible, have an open door and a welcoming tone, though metaphor and simile and other devices bring twists and turns.
+In the main, they're accessible, and have an open door and a welcoming tone, though metaphor and simile and other devices bring twists and turns.

 Throughout, the tone is conversational, never assertive, the speaker stating that she is here on earth to get lost in this 'soft world' - this is her raison d'etre, her reason to exist.

 She is constantly reminding herself of the need to learn lessons - it's as if she is two people, her psyche split: a part of her in the ordinary tangible world, another part in the intangible.